yd2zhang/snaptravelassignment/README.md

 }
 ```

-1) This above return SnapTravel rates for hotels in the city
+1) The above returns SnapTravel rates for hotels in the city

 ```
 {